Gujarat: Agriculture

 70% of Gujarat's area is classified as semi-arid to arid climatically, thus the demand on water from various economic activities puts a strain on the supply.
 Of the total gross irrigated area, 16–17% is irrigated by government-owned canals and 83–84% by privately owned tube wells and other wells extracting groundwater, which is the predominant source of irrigation and water supply to the agricultural areas.
 As a result, Gujarat has faced problems with groundwater depletion, especially after demand for water increased in the 1960s.
 As access to electricity in rural areas increased, submersible electric pumps became more popular in the 1980s and 1990s.
 However, the Gujarat Electricity Board switched to flat tariff rates linked to the horsepower of pumps, which increased tubewell irrigation again and decreased the use of electric pumps.
-By the 1990s, groundwater abstraction rates exceeded groundwater recharge rate in many districts, whilst only 37.5% of all districts has "safe" recharge rates.
+By the 1990s, groundwater abstraction rates exceeded groundwater recharge rate in many districts, while only 37.5% of all districts has "safe" recharge rates.
 Groundwater maintenance and preventing unnecessary loss of the available water supplies is now an issue faced by the state.
 The Sardar Sarovar Project, a debated dam project in the Narmada valley consisting of a network of canals, has significantly increased irrigation in the region.
 However, its impact on communities who were displaced is still a contested issue.
-Recently, in 2012, Gujarat began an experiment to reduce water loss due to evaporation in canals and to increase sustainability in the area by constructing solar panels over the canals.
-One megawatt (MW) solar power project set up at Chandrasan, Gujarat uses solar panels fixed over a 750-metre stretch of an irrigation canal.
+In 2012 Gujarat began an experiment to reduce water loss due to evaporation in canals and to increase sustainability in the area, by constructing solar panels over the canals.
+In a one megawatt (MW) solar power project set up at Chandrasan, Gujarat uses solar panels fixed over a 750-metre stretch of an irrigation canal.
 Unlike many solar power projects, this one does not take up large amounts of land since the panels are constructed over the canals, and not on additional land.
 This results in lower upfront costs since land does not need to be acquired, cleared or modified to set up the panels.
 The Chandrasan project is projected to save 9 million litres of water per year.